wenx-guo/whole_brain_encoder/README.md

 python main.py --subj $SUBJECT --enc_output_layer $layer --run $RUN_ID --hemi $HEMI
 ```

-### To train the model only on the nsd labeled area, with both models on one gpu
+### To train the model only on the nsd labeled area, with both hemispheres on the same run/model:

 ```bash
 conda activate xformers